 Overall Thoughts for this Green Chef Meal Kit Review

-My husband and I haven’t been out to a restaurant for a meal since February.
+My husband and I haven’t been out to a restaurant for a meal in a long time.
 I think we’re like millions of Americans who are cooking at home.
 And I’m not sure when we will be going back out to eat.
 So, a meal kit service like Green Chef allows us to enjoy a restaurant-quality meal and still save money.

 Sure, we’re doing all the work in cooking the meal–though Green Chef does send pre-portioned ingredients so we don’t have to do any measuring.
 Even so, I think now is the perfect time to treat yourself to a meal kit service.

 You can enjoy delicious food that you might not otherwise have made for yourself, and you can prepare it in the safety of your own home.
-Like I’d mentioned, you can use this link for a coupon promo code to save $80 on your first order.
+Like I’d mentioned, you can use this link to save $100 on your first order.

 Finally, here’s one more reason we really like Green Chef.
 It allowed us to switch up the meals we have been making for dinner every night for months.
 I mean, I love my Beyond Burgers or grilled cheese with tomato from our garden.
 But it was a real treat having three new things to eat and why I could easily see getting Green Chef becoming a regular thing for us.